-Headache, Nausea, Vomiting, Diarrhoea, Hypoglycaemia (Low blood sugar level) in combination with insulin or sulphonylurea
+Nausea, Vomiting, Diarrhoea, Decreased appetite, Hypoglycaemia (low blood sugar level) in combination with insulin or sulphonylurea

 - ₹4998Eli Lilly and Company India Pvt Ltd2 variant(s)

 - Dulaglutide helps to control blood glucose levels and prevents long-term complications of diabetes.

 - You should continue to exercise regularly, eat a healthy diet, and take your other diabetes medicines (if prescribed) along with Dulaglutide.

 - Inject under the skin of your belly, thighs, or the back of your upper arm.

 - Dulaglutide may cause nausea.
 To avoid it, eat smaller meals, limit fatty food intake and stop eating when you feel full.